RJWoodhead/FRC3DP/Useful/Useful.md

 # Parts simple enough to (hopefully) require no explanation

 * [REV-21-2120 CANCoder Holder](SensorMounts).
-A small mount for attaching a CANCoder to a REV right-angle gearbox.
+A small mount for attaching a CANCoder directly to a REV right-angle gearbox.
 Can be adapted for similar uses.

-* [Sensor Mounts for 2" Tube](SensorMounts).
-Combine one of the specialized holders (Hall Effect or IR sensor) with a Basic Tube Mount and a couple of bolts and you can securely clamp your sensor to 2" square tube.
+* [Sensor Mounts for Square Tube](SensorMounts).
+Print two of the specialized holders (Hall Effect or IR sensor) and clamp them together with a couple of flathead bolts and you can securely attach your sensor to 1.5", 2" or 4" square tube.
+I didn't add all of the possible type/size combinations, but the Fusion file is parametric so you should be able to adapt as needed.
+I've also included a template mount so you can adapt it to hold other sensors.

+* [Shaft Sensor Offset Mount](SensorMounts).
+A simple mount that surrounds a shaft and can be used to offset sensor mounts so there is space underneath them to add a shaft collar.
+Comes in two-thread, two-hole (2T) and four-thread variants and mounts on a 2-inch #10-32 bolt circle.

+* [Offset CANCoder Mount](SensorMounts).
+A variant of the CANCoder mount for use with the Shaft Sensor Offset Mount.
+Includes a protective cap.

+* [Lerdge.com Optical Endstop Mount](SensorMounts).
+These are [$1 optical endstop sensors](https://shop.lerdge.com/products/lerdge-optical-endstop).
+Includes the mount, a snap-on cover, and an interruptor that clamps onto the shaft.
+Parametric so you can specify the start and end of travel.
+Fits on the Shaft Sensor Offset Mount.
+[Also available on Amazon](https://www.amazon.com/gp/product/B07MFT8NWJ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) for $10 for 5.
+These sensors are normally-closed vs. the more typical normally-open polarity.

 * [Cable Chain](CableChain).
 Comes in two variants, a basic cable-chain link and an axis-shift variant that lets you change the plane in which the chain is bending (this latter requires support to print).
 You have to thread your wires through the chain links (they don't snap open) but this tradeoff means they are easier to print and assemble.
 I use them in the [CheapTurret](/CheapTurret/CheapTurret.md) Project.